IDEA StatiCa Concrete

 - v21

 An IDEA StatiCa Concrete binding has been developed by VIKTOR to simplify the process of creating a model, running an analysis (worker required) and parsing the results.
-VIKTOR's IDEA-RCS integration requires a specific IDEA worker which can be downloaded here.
+VIKTOR's IDEA-RCS integration requires a specific IDEA worker which can be installed using these instructions.

 Creating a model